Edward Pleydell-Bouverie

-Edward Pleydell-Bouverie PC, FRS (26 April 1818 – 16 December 1889), styled The Honourable from 1828 to 1855, was a British Liberal politician.
-He was a member of Lord Palmerston's first administration as Paymaster General and Vice-President of the Board of Trade in 1855 and as President of the Poor Law Board between 1855 and 1858.
+Edward Pleydell-Bouverie PC, FRS (26 April 1818 – 16 December 1889), styled The Honourable from 1828 to 1855, then The Right Honourable, was a British Liberal politician.
+He was a member of Lord Palmerston's first administration as Paymaster General and Vice-President of the Board of Trade in 1855 and was President of the Poor Law Board between 1855 and 1858.

 Background and education

 Pleydell-Bouverie was the second son of William Pleydell-Bouverie, 3rd Earl of Radnor, by his second wife, Anne Judith, third daughter of Sir Henry St John-Mildmay, 3rd Baronet.
 The family homes were at Longford Castle in Wiltshire and Coleshill House in Berkshire (now Oxfordshire).
 Jacob Pleydell-Bouverie, 4th Earl of Radnor, was his elder brother.
 He was educated at Harrow School and Trinity College, Cambridge, graduating as a Master of Arts in 1838.
 Like a number of his kinsmen, he became an officer in the part-time Royal Berkshire Militia, being commissioned as a captain on 23 February 1838 and was still listed in 1852.

 He was a précis writer to Lord Palmerston from January to June 1840 before he was called to the Bar, Inner Temple, on 27 January 1843.